Rhythm Is a Dancer

-"Rhythm Is a Dancer" is a song by German Eurodance group Snap!, released in March 1992 as the second single from their second studio album, The Madman's Return (1992).
-It features vocals by American singer Thea Austin.
-The song is written by Benito Benites, John "Virgo" Garrett III (aliases for German producers Michael Münzing and Luca Anzilotti) and Austin, and produced by Benites and Garrett III.
+"Rhythm Is a Dancer" is a song by German Eurodance group Snap!, released in March 1992 by Arista and Logic Records as the second single from their second studio album, The Madman's Return (1992); it features vocals by American singer Thea Austin.
+The song was written by German producers Michael Münzing and Luca Anzilotti (under the pseudonyms Benito Benites, John "Virgo" Garrett III) and by Austin, and produced by the first two.
 It was an international success, topping the charts in France, Ireland, Italy, Netherlands, Germany, and the United Kingdom.
-The single also reached the top-five on the US Billboard Hot 100 and number-one on the Billboard Dance Club Songs chart.
+The single also reached the top-five on the US Billboard Hot 100 and number one on the Billboard Dance Club Songs chart.
 It spent six weeks at the top of the UK Singles Chart, becoming the second biggest-selling single of 1992.
+Its accompanying music video was directed by Howard Greenhalgh and filmed in Florida, the US.

 "Rhythm Is a Dancer" was originally not planned to be released as a single.
 Good club reactions to the track made Snap!'s German label, Logic, change their minds.
 Logic arranged a private test at its own discotheque, the Omen, to see how well the public responded to the new song.
-That's where the instant club appeal of "Rhythm Is a Dancer" first came to notice.
+This is where the instant club appeal of "Rhythm Is a Dancer" first came to notice.
 Rapper Turbo B, who rejected the song when he first heard it, would go on to add a rap stanza to the track.
-Snap! won the 1992 Echo award for the Best Selling Single of the Year with "Rhythm Is a Dancer".
+Snap! won the 1992 Echo Award for the Best Selling Single of the Year with "Rhythm Is a Dancer".